 - Visitors who are on Parole or Probation.

-- Visitors who are under a legal order not to have contact with an inmate or staff member in the Marion County Jail.
+- Visitors who are under a legal order not to have contact with an Adult in Custody or staff member in the Marion County Jail.

-- Visitors who want to visit an inmate who has been legally ordered not to have contact with the visitor; this includes visitors who request to visit their assailants.
+- Visitors who want to visit an Adult in Custody who has been legally ordered not to have contact with the visitor; this includes visitors who request to visit their assailants.

 - Visitors who jail staff reasonably believes are under the influence of intoxicants.